Family and friends remember Adam Lanza as many things — intelligent, nerdy, goth, remote, thin.

 So far, authorities have not spoken publicly of any possible motive.
 They found no note or manifesto, and Lanza had no criminal history.
 Witnesses said the shooter didn't utter a word.

-Adam Lanza attended Newtown High School, and news clippings from recent years show him on the honor roll.
+Adam Lanza attended Newtown High School, and news clippings from recent years show him on the honour roll.
 Joshua Milas, a classmate who was in the technology club with Lanza, said that he was generally a happy person but that he hadn't seen him in a few years.

 "We would hang out, and he was a good kid.
 He was smart," said Milas, who graduated in 2009.
 "He was probably one of the smartest kids I know.
 He was probably a genius."